SHYMOM/HealthCareCenter/README.md

 # HealthCare Center

 ## Overview
-The HealthCare Center Management System is a Java-based application designed to streamline operations for patients, doctors, and administrators.
+The HealthCare Center is a Java-based application designed to streamline operations for patients, doctors, and administrators.
 The application offers features such as user registration, appointment scheduling, health record management, and a blood bank inventory system.
 All data is stored in a JSON file for simplicity and portability.

 ---